giga-sec/gigaSec-Tech-Notes/3. Notes/How are cracked versions of software created and why are developers not able to prevent it.md

-**Assume software being "cracked" was compiled into a native code**, and is not a .NET or a JavaScript based application.
-(Otherwise it will be somewhat trivial to view its source code.)
-(**Native Code means that the code executes directly by the CPU, GPU, or other hardware.)
+**Assume software being "cracked" was compiled into a native code**, (**Native Code means that the code executes directly by the CPU, GPU, or other hardware.)

 Assume goal of the cracker